tmattha/offset_ptr/README.md

 # offset_ptr

 ## Usage
 offset_ptr is expected to behave just like a regular pointer.
 Offsetted data will be written every time `flush()` is called or when the object is destructed.
+Check out test/offset_ptr_test.cpp for more examples.

 ### Example
 ```cpp